Penang transport like the public buses can get you across the island reliably. And there’s even a free shuttle that goes around George Town!

 2. Getting Around Penang With Grab Or Taxi

 Like in most major cities in Malaysia, the e-hailing service, Grab in Penang is not too expensive and very convenient!
-Especially for one-way journeys from the airport or to and from Penang shopping malls and your hotel.
+Especially for one-way journeys from the airport or to and from popular shopping malls and your hotel.

 Pros: